 The upper limit of patients’ acceptance is being canceled.

-The release of beneficiaries from co-payment resulted in significant increase of the number of patients’ first and repeated enrolment in the program.
+The release of beneficiaries from co-payment resulted in significant increase of the number of patients’ first and repeated enrolment in the program and more than 9000 beneficiaries was able to use the replacement therapy.

 Maternal and Child Health

-Georgia managed to reduce under–five mortality rate to 10.2 per 1000 live births by 2015 thus accomplishing the Millennium Development Goal #4 (MDG) set at the 2000 Millennium Summit: Reduce by two-thirds, between 1990 and 2015, the under-five mortality rate.
+Georgia managed to reduce under–five mortality rate to 10.2 per 1000 live births by 2015 thus accomplishing the Millennium Development Goal №4 (MDG) set at the 2000 Millennium Summit: Reduce by two-thirds, between 1990 and 2015, the under-five mortality rate.

 In 2015 perinatal care regionalization project has started to improve health outcomes and decrease maternal and infant morbidity and mortality through provision of risk-appropriate care.
-Within the project, all facilities providing maternal and new born care services are divided by levels of care according to their capacity. each mother and new born is delivered and cared in a facility appropriate for their healthcare needs.
-In 2016, the lowest mortality rate of maternal mortality has been observed in recent years - 22.9 /100 000 livebirth.
+Within the project, all facilities providing maternal and new born care services are divided by levels of care according to their capacity.
+Each mother and new born is delivered and cared in a facility appropriate for their healthcare needs.
+Also, selective contracting of perinatal care providers has been started.
+In 2017, the lowest mortality rate of maternal mortality has been observed in recent years – 13.1 /100 000 livebirth.

 In 2017, a comprehensive long-term (2017-2030) Maternal and Newborn Health Care Strategy has been approved, which defines next 14 years’ state policy of maternal and new born health, family planning, sexual and reproductive health.